mecorad expands innovation with ESF-funded initiative

 Find more information on the KMU innovative programme on the programme site.

-Our new development can provide geometrical information of slab casting processes directly from below the mould exit in the cooling zone.
+mecorad’s new development enables the collection of geometrical data directly below the mould exit in the cooling zone during continuous casting processes.

-While existing systems only check the dimensional accuracy at the end of the straightening zone, mecorad succeeds in measuring the width of the cast strand at a distance of around four metres below the mould level, while the surface of the red-hot strand is just solidifying.
-Accuracy of measured width is well below one millimetre.
+While traditional systems measure dimensional accuracy only at the end of the straightening zone, mecorad’s solution takes measurements much earlier.
+It measures the width of the cast strand approximately four meters below the mould level, in a zone where the surface of the red-hot strand is just beginning to solidify.

 The new development was presented for the first time together with Aperam Châtelet Belgium at the European Steel Technology and Application Days 2021 in Stockholm.